 Have you discovered The Alexandria Project?

 Welcome to the sequel to The Alexandria Project, a cybersecurity thriller.
-If you'd like to read the book this series is based on, you can read the first three chapters for free here.

 As you may have noticed, last Monday passed without my posting a new chapter of The Lafayette Deception.
 I’d like to explain why, and also invite you to reflect on the role that the consumer of creative work will play in the future of writing.